 - Location is essential to understand because real estate has a wide variety of property types and vertical markets from which to choose.
 Tactics one employs in some places will not find success in other markets.
 For example, an investor seeking high returns in apartment rentals will likely look for property in less desirable neighborhoods because the market rents and property prices in more desirable areas will not allow fifteen to twenty-five percent annual returns.
 The work and the risk to participate in less desirable property is much higher so the yields must be correspondingly higher.

 - Market knowledge means understanding what types of property you are competing with and how much investors or users are paying.
 Is the market robust?
 Using apartments as an example, how long does it take to rent an apartment.
 What is the turnover rate?
 Are rents in the area rising, declining, or steady?
 Does the property fit with your plan?
 If you are investing in raw land, you still must understand similar underlying market dynamics.

 - Appreciation can come in a variety of ways.
 The most common way investors experience appreciation is over a period of years as the economy grows.
-According to the US Census Bureau, the median value of a new single-family home in America in 1963 was $17,200.
-Today that same median is $320,200.
+According to the Federal Reserve of St. Louis, the median value of a new single-family home in America in 1963 was $17,200.
+Today that same median is $440,300.
 Other tactics to create appreciation, which involves more risk, includes adding value to a property.
 A well-known example is flipping houses.
 Another tactic is changing the use of property, which often requires rezoning.